Shiva-Bajpai/learn-rhyme/README.md

 ```
 The app will be available at http://localhost:3000.

-🧩 Tech Stack

-⚛️ React (or Next.js if used)
-🎨 Tailwind CSS (if applicable)
-📦 Yarn

 📬 Contributions
 Got rhymes or code to share?
 Feel free to fork the repo and make a pull request!